shubhgupta2510/PatternAnalysis-2025/recognition/VQVAE_HipMRI_Study_Shubh_Gupta_s47019070/README.md

 ### Current Limitations

-1. **Spatial Resolution of Latent Space**: The 64×32 quantized latent space creates a compression bottleneck where each discrete code represents a 4×4 pixel patch in the original image.
+1. **Spatial Resolution of Latent Space**: The 64×32 quantised latent space creates a compression bottleneck where each discrete code represents a 4×4 pixel patch in the original image.
 While this enables efficient discrete representation, it limits the model's ability to preserve fine anatomical details and sharp tissue boundaries.

 2. **Loss Function Scope**: The current implementation relies solely on MSE for reconstruction, which measures pixel-wise differences but doesn't capture perceptual similarity.
 This can lead to blurry reconstructions even when SSIM is relatively high.

 3. **Limited Architectural Depth**: The current encoder and decoder use only two convolutional layers each (with residual connections).
 Deeper architectures might learn more hierarchical representations of the anatomical structures.

-4. **Single-Scale Quantization**: The model uses a single level of quantization, which must balance capturing both coarse structural information and fine details with the same set of codes.
+4. **Single-Scale Quantisation**: The model uses a single level of quantisation, which must balance capturing both coarse structural information and fine details with the same set of codes.

 ### Proposed Improvements

-- **Increased Latent Resolution**: Implementing a 128×64 quantized latent space (by using stride-1 in one layer) would allow each code to represent 2×2 pixel regions, potentially preserving more fine-grained details while maintaining discrete representations.
+- **Increased Latent Resolution**: Implementing a 128×64 quantised latent space (by using stride-1 in one layer) would allow each code to represent 2×2 pixel regions, potentially preserving more fine-grained details while maintaining discrete representations.

-- **Perceptual Loss Integration**: Incorporating perceptual loss functions (e.g., features from pre-trained networks) could improve the visual quality and sharpness of reconstructions beyond what MSE optimization provides.
+- **Perceptual Loss Integration**: Incorporating perceptual loss functions (e.g., features from pre-trained networks) could improve the visual quality and sharpness of reconstructions beyond what MSE optimisation provides.

-- **Hierarchical VQ-VAE**: Using multiple levels of vector quantization at different scales could capture both coarse anatomical structure (e.g., bone positions) and fine details (e.g., tissue textures) with separate codebooks.
+- **Hierarchical VQ-VAE**: Using multiple levels of vector quantisation at different scales could capture both coarse anatomical structure (e.g., bone positions) and fine details (e.g., tissue textures) with separate codebooks.

 - **Extended Training with Scheduling**: While SSIM began plateauing around epoch 70-80, implementing learning rate decay and training for 150-200 epochs might yield marginal improvements.